hirosystems/docs/docs/smart-contracts/clarinet.md

 brew install clarinet
 ```

-### Installing from winget (Windows)
+### Installing from Winget (Windows)

-With the winget package manager installed, use the following command:
+With the Winget package manager installed, use the following command:

 ```sh
 winget install clarinet